Problem: A machine base needs to be checked to see if it is flat and level.

-By taking this concept and now applying it as a grid over the part to be measured, the levelness and flatness can be determined as shown in the Levelness and Flatness Measurement Concept video.
+By taking this concept and now applying it as a grid over the part to be measured, the levelness and flatness can be determined.

 Taking measurements is as simple as “Dimensions, Measure, Results”.
-First, dimensions of all the points of interests are entered into the ALIGNMENT CENTER software.
+First, the dimensions of all the points of interest are entered into the ALIGNMENT CENTER software.

 Second, measurements are taken by placing the INCLINEO between the points of interest.
 The measurements are wirelessly transferred to the PC.
 It is even easier to use than a bubble level, with the added benefit of giving you exact readings.